pstanoev/simple-svelte-autocomplete/README.md

 </div>
 ```

-- `dropdown-footer` - customize what is displayed before the item list in the dropdown.
-By default this is where the `moreItemsText` is displayed if there is too much items to be displayed.
+- `dropdown-footer` - customize what is displayed after the item list in the dropdown.
+By default this is where the `moreItemsText` is displayed if there are too many items to be displayed.

 ```html
 <div slot="dropdown-footer" let:nbItems  let:maxItemsToShowInList>